MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-enterprise-hardened-content.md

 ### Security

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
-For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).
+For more information, see [Design review checklist for Security](/azure/well-architected/security/checklist).

-This architecture provides the following deltas:
+Compared to the baseline architecture, this architecture:

-- Domain-specific data RBAC roles are created when domain-specific data is ingested into the platform with data classification higher than enterprise.
+- Creates domain-specific data RBAC roles when domain-specific data is ingested into the platform with data classification higher than enterprise.
 For more information, see [Govern overview](/azure/cloud-adoption-framework/govern/policy-compliance/data-classification#classifications-microsoft-uses).
 The roles are then reused across all solution components that use this data.
 You can reuse these domain data roles for any new domain data onboarded to the platform.
 This approach delivers consistent and unified controls for the access to data.

-- Given the higher data sensitivity requirements for the platform, [Microsoft Entra Privileged Identity Management (PIM)](/entra/id-governance/privileged-identity-management/pim-resource-roles-assign-roles) should be considered for all key operational support roles.
+- Considers the higher data sensitivity requirements for the platform, [Microsoft Entra Privileged Identity Management (PIM)](/entra/id-governance/privileged-identity-management/pim-resource-roles-assign-roles) for all key operational support roles.

 ### Cost optimization

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
-For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).
+For more information, see [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist).

-This architecture provides the following deltas:
+Compared to the baseline architecture, this architecture:

 - Provides skilling to the domain teams to ensure that they understand the discipline of [cost optimization](/azure/well-architected/cost-optimization/) and their responsibilities under the new operating model.